csswizardry/csswizardry.github.com/_posts/2025-01-23-build-for-the-web-build-on-the-web-build-with-the-web.md

    your users where they are.
-3. **Write code that leans into the browser, not away from it:** By using progressive enhancement, you can opt into browser-native features that are usually faster, more accessible, more secure, and—perhaps most importantly to the business—maintained by someone else.
+3. **Write code that leans into the browser, not away from it:** By using progressive enhancement, you can opt into browser-native features that are usually faster, more accessible, more secure, and — perhaps most importantly to the business — maintained by someone else.

 All of this seems painfully reminiscent.
 As far back as 2007, [Dan Cederholm](https://simplebits.com/about/) gave us